-The Washtenaw County Rain Garden program has been building and planting rain gardens for 7 years, and in that time, they have learned a thing or two about what makes them successful.
-They are offering Master Rain Gardener training beginning this month.
-While I have not taken the class myself, I have seen the work of some of the graduates, and their gardens inspired my own efforts at home.
+The Washtenaw County Rain Garden program has been building and planting rain gardens for 7 years, I have seen the work of some of the graduates, and their gardens inspired my own efforts at home.

 Rain Gardens provide working Green Infrastructure for home owners to clean and cool stormwater so that our streams and rivers run clean.
 Stormwater runoff is a major source of pollution, and rain gardens can help address the problem.
 Anyone can plant one in their own back (or front) yard.
 Visit the Master Rain Gardener Hall of Fame (photos).

 Help spread the word in the tradition of the MSU Extension’s Master Gardener program by becoming a Master Rain Gardener Volunteer.

 Wednesday mornings 9:30am-12:30, January 16 – February 13, 2013.